LearnToC0de-stuff/DeliveryCart-Customer/README.md

 # DeliveryCart-Customer
-An online grocery delivery systems developed by Sawyer MAtteson and Nicole Davenport
+An online grocery delivery systems developed by Sawyer Matteson and Nicole Davenport